 Now all that’s left to do is walk away and wait for it to do its thaaaang.
-It took about 25 minutes for the milk to come to the correct temperature.
-I was alerted by a tone from the IP.
+It takes about 25 minutes for the milk to come to the correct temperature.

 To assure my milk had actually attained the correct temperature I checked it with my *Instant Read Thermometer.
-This is the same thermometer I use when I’m making stove-top yogurt too.
 A quick check tells me I’m good to go.

-But we can’t add the starter yet!
+But you can’t add the starter yet!
 The milk is hot & will kill the starter, keeping it from turning your warmed milk into yogurt.

 If you remove your Instant Pot container & place it on the counter, this cooling-down step takes about an hour.
 But you can speed it up by setting the container into a large bowl of ice water.

 During the cooling down period a skin has probably formed over your milk.
 Some people stir it back in but I find it never fully disappears.
 So I like to remove it at this time.

-Now that your milk is a safe temperature it’s time to add your starter, which is simply yogurt with live active cultures.
-I’ll stir in around 1/4 cup of active-culture yogurt starter until it’s fully incorporated.
+Now that your milk is a safe temperature it’s time to add your starter.
+I stir in around 1/4 cup of active-culture yogurt starter until it’s fully incorporated.